| Title: | Network Representations of Attitudes |

 Note that this routine is expensive on large graphs.
 We study networks over the

-full range of similarity thresholds [-1, 1]
+full range of similarity thresholds [-1, 1], and as a result, produce

 networks that are complete at the lower limit of that range.
 Note that by default we